Dynalon/reactive-state/README.md

 Features
 ----

-  * wrist-friendly with no boilerplate code, no mandatory string constants, and not a single switch statement
+  * type-safe actions with: no boilerplate code, no mandatory string constants, and not a single switch statement
   * Actions are just Observables, so are Subjects.
 Just call `.next()` to dispatch an action.
   * dynamically add and remove reducers during runtime
   * no need for async middlewares such as redux-thunk/redux-saga; actions are Observables and can be composed and transformed async using RxJS operators